MegaDarken/Crossword-standalone/README.md

 "-f" or "--first" is the central character the crossword will start with and build off of, must be a character.

+"-i" or "--iterations" followed by the number of crosswords you want created, must be an integer.

 "-l" or "--list" followed by the relative filename of list of words you want to use, by default this is "wordQuestions.txt".

 "-o" or "--output" followed by the filename you want the append the output to, by default the output is written to stdout, the terminal.